TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Introduction

-Inspired by these observations, we propose \textit{TemporalStereo}, a novel lightweight deep stereo model (as depicted in \cref{fig:arch_performance}) not only suited for single pair inference with fast performance, but also able to leverage the rich spatial-temporal cues provided by stereo videos, when available.
-In \textit{single-pair} mode (\ie when only the current pair is available), our network follows a coarse-to-fine scheme~\cite{AnyNet,StereoNet,CasStereo} to enable an efficient implementation.
-In order to increase the capacity of the constructed sparse cost volume and also the quality of sparse disparity candidates at every single stage, we enhance the cascade-based architecture in several aspects: 1) firstly, we enrich the cost of each queried disparity candidate with context from non-local neighborhoods during cost computation; 2) as the number of disparity candidates could be decreased to very few (\eg, 5), other than exploiting pure 3D convolutions for cost aggregation, we also perform multiple statistics (\eg mean and maximum statistics~\cite{SepFlow}) over a large window to grasp the global cost distribution of each pixel at one step; 3) differently from previous strategies~\cite{UASNet,StereoNet,AnyNet,CFNet}, for which the candidates are constant throughout each stage, we rely on the aggregated cost volume itself to \textit{shift} the candidates towards a better location and thus improve the quality of predicted disparity map; 4) eventually, when multiple pairs are available, our network can easily switch to \textit{temporal} mode, in which past disparities, costs and cached features could also be aligned to the current reference frame and used to boost current estimates with a negligible runtime increase (4ms as shown in Tab.~\ref{tab:benchmark}).
-Experimental results shown on synthetic (SceneFlow, TartanAir) and real (KITTI 2012, KITTI 2015) benchmarks support the following claims:
+Inspired by these observations, we propose \textit{TemporalStereo}, a novel lightweight deep stereo model (as depicted in Fig. \ref{fig:arch_performance}) being not only suited for single pair fast inference, but also able to leverage the rich spatial-temporal cues provided by stereo videos, when available.
+In \textit{single-pair} mode (i.e., when only the current pair is available), our network follows a coarse-to-fine scheme~\cite{AnyNet,StereoNet,CasStereo} to enable efficient inference.
+In order to increase the capacity of the constructed sparse cost volume and also the quality of sparse disparity candidates at every single stage, we enhance the cascade-based architecture in several aspects: 1) firstly, we enrich the cost of each queried disparity candidate with context from non-local neighborhoods during cost computation; 2) as the number of disparity candidates could be decreased to very few (e.g., 5), in addition to exploiting pure 3D convolutions for cost aggregation, we also perform multiple statistics (e.g., mean and maximum statistics) over a large window to grasp the global cost distribution of each pixel at one stage; 3) differently from previous strategies~\cite{UASNet,StereoNet,AnyNet,CFNet}, for which the candidates are constant throughout each stage, we rely on the aggregated cost volume itself to \textit{shift} the candidates towards a better location and thus improve the quality of predicted disparity map; 4) additionally, when multiple pairs are available, our network can easily switch to \textit{temporal} mode, in which past disparities, costs and cached features could also be aligned to the current reference frame and used to boost current estimates with a negligible runtime increase (4ms as shown in Tab.~\ref{tab:benchmark}).
+Experimental results on synthetic (SceneFlow, TartanAir) and real (KITTI 2012, KITTI 2015) benchmarks support the following claims:

 \begin{itemize} \item Our method is accurate yet fast and achieves state-of-the-art results when a single stereo pair is available.
-In particular, the improved coarse-to-fine design based on a very few (\eg, 5) candidates allows \net{} to unlock fast execution and high performance.
+In particular, the improved coarse-to-fine design based on very few (e.g., 5) candidates allows \net{} to unlock fast execution and high performance.